Skip to main content

 How is the program funded?

 The Art-in-Architecture enabling legislation directs that “the Capital Development Board shall set aside 1/2 of 1 percent of the amount authorized and appropriated for construction or reconstruction of each public building financed in whole or in part by State funds.”
+The 1/2 of 1 percent is applied only to the state portion of the Capital Development Board construction appropriation.
+However, the using agency may acquire additional funds or request that a portion of its contribution be added to the AIA budget.

 What is public art?